 Setting Up Your Fish Tank

-Gather what you’ll need to set up your new tank, including:
+Assemble all the kit you need to set up your new tank, including the following items:

 - Dark-colored substrate